FabriceSalvaire/wikijs-fork/README.md

 This repository contains a custom [Wiki.js](https://github.com/requarks/wiki) fork featuring some upgrades and modifications.

+A CLI for Wiki.js is available in this [repository](https://github.com/FabriceSalvaire/wikijs-cli) which targets power user use cases.
+It provides a command line front end and some tools which can be run on the client side.
+Moreover, it is easier for me to implement new things in Python than to dive in the Wiki.js server and client code.

+**Colophon**
 Actually, Wiki.js V3 is a work in progress and a personal project of [Nicolas Giard](https://github.com/ngpixel).
-At the same time, the current version V2 was unfortunately mostly frozen as it is.
+Many thanks to him to have released this nice free software Wiki.
+But at the same time, the current version V2 was unfortunately mostly frozen as it is.
 It is a pity, because for example, it was faster to update Katex than to figure out why it was not rendering correctly.
 I know for a Wiki audience that a lot of peoples are begging for free supports...
 But it deserves Wiki.js to be maintained by a more collaborative effort.
 There is any doubt we can try to continue to maintain the V2.
 So why ?
 Is JS framework's API too unstable ?
 Do we need to restart from scratch due to the actual limitations ?
 Is there a funding problem ?

 > [!IMPORTANT]
 > **NOTICE THAT ANY SUPPORT IS PROVIDED**